flavienbwk/reactjs-flask-ldap-boilerplate/README.md

 ## Getting started (development)

-The API is made to run with an LDAP server for managing users.
-Whether use the provided Docker LDAP server or remove the conf. in [`docker-compose.yml`](./docker-compose.yml) and use your own LDAP server.

-This section will explain to you how to run this project and set-up the LDAP server with one user.
+This section will explain how to properly run this project and set-up the LDAP server with one user.

-### 1. Starting authentication services

 1. Copy the `.env.example` to `.env`